 Face coverings will be required to be worn on all public transportation, including school buses.
 Individual venues may have health guidelines in place that are more restrictive than the current state requirements.

 Student testing - As with other communicable diseases, we will not be testing students at school.
-If students are symptomatic, we recommend students be evaluated by a primary care physician and/or be tested.
+If students are symptomatic or deemed a close contact at school, we have a limited number of test kits available.
+Or you may be evaluated by a primary care physician and/or be tested elsewhere.

 If you require assistance in finding or scheduling communicable disease testing, please contact Dakota County Public Health or your primary care physician.